microsoft/FluidFramework/experimental/dds/tree2/src/class-tree/README.md

 Recursive types are still somewhat sketchy.

 Comparing trees to object literals (for example in tests), will require a dedicated tree comparison function and/or comparing to unhydrated nodes (and implementing the more APis for them) instead of plain literals .

+## Ideas to consider in the future

+1. allow class schema to override "serializeSessionState", to allow persisting things like selection?
+Maybe support via decorator? override methods for events?